parasuramsarathi/Fanuc-Backup-Restore/README.md

 Restore by folder will not restrict by file formats.
 All the other options are same as Restore file.

-**Open Web Browser**
-This option is open the Internet explorer and shows the robot status, programs and comments.

-✓ Enter the robot Ip Address and press “Open Web Browser” under “Tools menu”

-**Output window:**

-**Show all Network devices**

-This Option show all the connected network devices for checking the device is connceted or not connected.

-**Disconnect from the Robot**

-✓ Press the Disconnect button to disconnect robot

 **Help**

 Help menu shows help file and About the software.
+Detail user manual is attached in the Help.